sternSargentRA/pyTM/Docs/source/More_lectures/Dyn_Stack.rst

 Concluding remarks
 ==================

-This chapter is our first encounter with a class of problems in which optimal decision rules are history dependent [#f12]_.
-We shall confront many more such problems in chapters XXXXXXX, XXXXXXX, and XXXXXXX and shall see in various contexts how history dependence can be represented recursively by appropriately augmenting the natural state variables with counterparts to our implementability multipliers.
-A hint at what these counterparts are is gleaned by appropriately interpreting implementability multipliers as derivatives of value functions.
-In chapters XXXXXXX, XXXXXXX, and XXXXXXX, we make dynamic incentive and enforcement problems recursive by augmenting the state with continuation values of other decision makers [#f13]_.
+This lecture is our first encounter with a class of problems in which optimal decision rules are history dependent [#f12]_.

+There are  many more such problems  -see  XXXXXXX, XXXXXXX, and XXXXXXX and shall see in various contexts how history dependence can be represented recursively by appropriately augmenting the natural state variables with counterparts to our implementability multipliers.

+A hint at what these counterparts are is gleaned by appropriately interpreting implementability multipliers as derivatives of value functions.  [#f13]_.

 ..
 TODO: Fill in the links given the placeholder XXXXXXX above.